 Finding the right Retail Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular Retail Data providers that you might want to buy Retail Data from are Acxiom, Gravy Analytics, Ibotta Audiences, MBI Geodata, and Skyhook.
+Popular Retail Data providers that you might want to buy Retail Data from are Bright Data (Formerly Luminati Networks), BoldData, MBI Geodata, Datahut, and Automaton AI.

 Where can I buy Retail Data?

 Data providers and vendors listed on Datarade sell Retail Data products and samples.
 Popular Retail Data products and datasets available on our platform are BoldData - Retail Company Data (20M retail companies) by BoldData, Bright Data | Retail Data - Global Coverage - Pricing Data, Seller Ratings Data, Customer Reviews Data by Bright Data (Formerly Luminati Networks), and MBI Geodata - Retail Centrality Index Worldwide by MBI Geodata.